YOUR DECISIONS AFFECT

 Head of DE&I

-The respondent’s bundle is on my desk.
-I am reading the witness statement Zara’s barrister prepared.
-It quotes me.
-It quotes the conversation where I told her to let the process work first.
-The process did not work.
-I told her it would.
-That is in the bundle too.
+The bundle is on my desk.
+Zara’s witness statement quotes me — the bit where I told her to let the process work.
+The process didn’t.
+That’s in the bundle too.

 Containment was not protection.
 It was delay with a witness statement.